hmusgrave/sumsparsemat/README.md

 ## Installation

 Zig has a package manager!!!
-Do something like the following. (not yet, need to update to the correct hash, give me 10min).
+Do something like the following.

 ```zig
 // build.zig.zon